unik-name/did-method-spec/did-uns/UNS DID Specification.md

 ### Read (Resolve) ###

 The DDoc is constructed by extracting information written into the **uns.network** blockchain.
-These operations are read-only and are therefore not permissionned.
-The following [CLI](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) command can be used to read account information:
+These operations are read-only and are therefore not permissioned.
+The following [CLI](https://docs.uns.network/uns-use-the-network/cli.html#cryptoaccount-read) command can be used to read account information:

 ```bash
 $ uns cryptoaccount:read UYWaMkArHJjMecuHgs6LYapFtvV27QeafX